 “Detailed, innovative, and exhilarating… At last we have a critical survey that can match the complexity and power of the music.” –Paul Gilroy, author of The Black Atlantic

-“A brilliantly textured portrait of European hip hop… An inspiring and hopeful book.” –Ellie M. Hisama, Columbia University
+“A brilliantly textured portrait of European hip hop… An inspiring and hopeful book.” –Ellie M. Hisama, University of Toronto

 “Simply stated, this is a powerful book with a killer flow.” –Murray Forman, author of The ‘Hood Comes First